Fiserv/card-pointe/docs/getting-started/getting-started.md

 <!-- type: row -->

 <!-- type: card
-title: API Basics and Best Practices
+title: <center> API Basics and Best Practices </center>
-description: Provides helpful information and important best practices to help you get the most of your integration
+description: <center> Provides helpful information and important best practices to help you get the most of your integration </center>
 link: ?path=/docs/documentation/APIBasicsAndBestPractices.md
 -->

 <!-- type: card
-title: API Connectivity Guide
+title: <center> API Connectivity Guide </center>
-description: Provides an overview of our APIs and services and how your integrated solution connects to them
+description: <center> Provides an overview of our APIs and services and how your integrated solution connects to them </center>
 link: ?path=/docs/documentation/APIConnectivityGuide.md
 -->